 A:Yes, the adopter is responsible for paying their own transport fee.
 We can provide access to a low cost transporter who delivers every 2 weeks to most locations.

 Q: When is the remainder of the adoption fee due and how to do I pay it?

 A: The remainder of the fee is due BEFORE your pet gets on the transport to head to you.
-You can pay online via PayPal or Google Wallet or you can mail a CERTIFIED BANK CHECK or USPS money order.
+You can pay online via PayPal or Venmo or you can mail a CERTIFIED BANK CHECK or USPS money order.
 The payment MUST BE in our hands BEFORE the day the pet is to be transported up to you.
 We DO NOT accept personal checks.